CiscoTestAutomation/getting-started/develop-guide/writetrigger/writetrigger.rst

 _____

 The Parse action is used to get the parsed output of a command.
-To verify the parsed output contains specific information you pass a string representation of a dictionary (see below) under either the include or exclude key.
+To verify the parsed output that contains a specific information, you pass a string representation of a dictionary (see below) under either the 'include' or 'exclude key.
+The las key would be the expected value.
+Here under 'include' the value of this key([IOS-XE]), and under 'exclude' [THIS OS DOESNT EXIST] are expected values.
+If you provide [(.*)] as key it returns the entire key: pair value following the last key behind it.
+It is also possible to search for the value of an specific key within the parsed keywords using 'keys' keyword.
+To verify the value you can use 'output' key and assign a 'value' for verification.
+You also have the liberty of chosing your own opeartion (when validating numerical values) from the following list of operators {=, >=, <=, <, >, !=}.
+For any other type you can check whether the expected ouput is equal or not equal the result.
+The 'ouput' key is optional and without it the parse action would still provide appropriate response.

 .. code-block:: YAML